abhishekarya1/Hash-Define-myNotes/content/java/func.md

 x, y -> { return x > y; }		// no parantheses when multiple parameters, also no semicolon to terminate expression
 ```

 **What's the return type of Lambdas?** Is it a new "functionType" or something?
-No, they return a functional interface (interface with a single abstract method).
+No, they return (more precisely - implement) a functional interface (interface with a single abstract method).
 Since a functional interface has a method ready to be overriden, Java associated a lambda expression's return type with that interface type.

 Usually, we would need a class to implement such interface and our method would be implemented inside the class, to call it we have to create an object or we can use an anonymous class.
 Lambdas can save us from such code.